HustleHat/HustleHat/README.md

 Focused on Human–Machine Systems, Quantum Game Simulation, Decentralized Intelligence, and Topology-aware generative 3D — crafting digital experiences where code, creativity, and connection move as one.

-Co-Founder of Posse Studios, creating new worlds across gaming, AI, and decentralized ecosystems — systems that empower users, creators, and communities for deeper human connection and experiences.
+Product & Engineering Lead at Posse Studios, creating new worlds across gaming, AI, and decentralized ecosystems — systems that empower users, creators, and communities for deeper human connection and experiences.

 ---